umd-lhcb/misid-unfold/README.md

 $$
 \epsilon = \frac{\text{event passing cut and PID cut}}{\text{event passing cut}}
 $$

+#### Remark on test run

+One can test these rules with:

+- `make test-pidcalib2-wrapper-glacier`
+- `make test-pidcalib2-wrapper-lxplus`

+locally, without actually running the efficiency generation program.

 2. **If you want to update the **true -> tag** efficiencies with the official `pidcalib` sample**: